dappy-studio/gitcoin-passport-discourse-plugin/README.md

 If you still need help, please feel free to ask for support in any of the following mediums.

 1. Raise an issue on this repo
-2. Our [Discord](https://discord.gg/KW5suDzsdp), where you may get the fastest response as of today
+2. Our [Discord](https://discord.gg/A4UqX4Pmpc), where you may get the fastest response as of today
-3. Our email at support@dappy.lol